Nuria Diosdado

-Nuria Diosdado (born 22 August 1990, Guadalajara) is a Mexican synchronized swimmer.
+Nuria Lidón Diosdado García (born 22 August 1990) is a Mexican synchronized swimmer.
 She competed in the women's duet at the 2012 Olympic Games (with Isabel Delgado) and at the 2016 Olympics (with Karem Achach).

-Diosdado took up synchronised swimming at the age of 5, and began to compete at the age of 8.
+Born in Guadalajara, Diosdado took up synchronised swimming at the age of 5 and began to compete at the age of 8.
 She won silver medals in the duet (with Achach) and team events at the 2015 Pan-American Games.
 She repeated the feat at the 2019 Pan-American Games, this time with Joana Jiménez in the duet.

 She has qualified to represent Mexico at the 2020 Summer Olympics with Joana Jiménez.

+Personal life

+Diosdado married Spanish sport scientist Javier Arnáiz in 2021.